Mutations: SNCA A30P, SNCA A53T

-Compared with non-Tg littermates, HM2 mice exhibit an age-dependent decrease in striatal dopamine and its primary metabolites, homovanillic acid (HVA) and 3,4-dihydroxyphenyl-acetic acid (DOPAC).
-Measurements of all three substances were lower in HM2 mice than controls at advanced ages (13-23 months).
+Compared with non-transgenic littermates, HM2 mice exhibit an age-dependent decrease in striatal dopamine and its primary metabolites, homovanillic acid (HVA) and 3,4-dihydroxyphenyl-acetic acid (DOPAC).
+Measurements of all three substances were lower in HM2 mice than controls at advanced ages (13–23 months).

 The behavior of HM2 mice also differed from controls when challenged with repeated administration of amphetamine.
-Specifically, HM2 mice showed less increase in locomotor activity than non-Tg mice upon second exposure to the drug.
+Specifically, HM2 mice showed less increase in locomotor activity than non-transgenic mice upon second exposure to the drug.

 This model expresses a transgene encoding human α-synuclein with two mutations (A30P and A53T) driven by 9kb rat tyrosine hydroxylase (TH) promoter.